 Carlisle is a very small city located in the state of Kentucky.
 With a population of 2,010 people and two constituent neighborhoods, Carlisle is the 191st largest community in Kentucky.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Carlisle is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Carlisle is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Carlisle who work in office and administrative support (15.05%), healthcare (11.71%), and food service (8.96%).
+Carlisle is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Carlisle is a city of service providers, sales and office workers, and production and manufacturing workers.
+There are especially a lot of people living in Carlisle who work in office and administrative support (16.38%), sales jobs (9.24%), and maintenance occupations (8.87%).

 As is often the case in a small city, Carlisle doesn't have a public transportation system that people use for their commute.

 The people who call Carlisle home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Carlisle residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Carlisle include Irish, English, Scots-Irish, and Dutch.
+Important ancestries of people in Carlisle include German, English, Dutch, and Scots-Irish.

 The most common language spoken in Carlisle is English.
-Other important languages spoken here include Arabic and African languages.
+Other important languages spoken here include Spanish and African languages.